vadim0x60/coffee-hall-of-fame/Checklist.md

 Here, _coffee drink_ means either a method of brewing coffee (Moka pot, espresso machine, etc.) or a particular mixture of drinks one of which is coffee.
 If there is any ambiguity to what _origin_ is, use the place where this drink was first served commercially in an establishment open to the public.

+This list is incomplete.
 Feel free to expand the list and send a pull request.
 Feel free to expand the list by inventing new coffee drinks.

 ## Europe